datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 - Add a line of code that calculates the sum of 9 and 3, and hit the 'Submit Answer' button.

 `@hint`
-- Just add "9 + 3" as new line in the file, just like the example in the sample code!
+- Just add "9 + 3" as new line in the file, just like the example in the sample code.

 `@sample_code`